 Are Canadian photographers too expensive or are governments too cheap?

 1. A provincial ministry once needed onsite photography with studio-quality lighting for group shots, portraits and a reception.
 Two days of post-processing were also required.
 Pictures were to be used on its web site and as media handouts.
 It also wanted 41-8×10 prints.
-My quote was about $1000 but the ministry’s budget was $250 including the cost of the prints.
+My quote was about $1,000, not including the prints.
+The ministry’s budget was $250 including the cost of the prints.

 3. A provincial government agency needed five to seven days of photography throughout southern Ontario plus full copyright ownership.
 Each day was up to 15 hours based upon the extensive shot list and travel involved.
 My quote was about $1500 per day plus travel expenses (hotels, meals, gas).
-The budget was $1,000 for the entire project which they expected to be a three-day job.
+The budget was $1,000 for the entire project.

 4. A federal ministry needed its minister photographed at a Toronto conference.
 They needed digital files and 8×10 prints of various group shots.
-My quote was about $650.
+My quote was about $650, not including the prints.
 Their budget was $250 including all expenses.

 5. A federal agency needed photo coverage of some day-long public relation tours of various businesses in southern Ontario.
 The pictures were intended for worldwide distribution.
 In previous years, it paid $800/day.
-But since these new tours now required full copyright transfer of the photos, my quote was $1,100/day.
+But since these new tours now required full copyright transfer of the photos, my quote was $1,200/day.
 It turned out that its budget was “less than half of what you quoted.”
-(They spent more than that on each day’s lunch.)
+They spent more than that on each day’s lunch.

 6. A provincial agency used to pay $750/day for editorial photography.
 Pictures were used on web sites, as media handouts and in government publications.
-Over the following year, it dropped its photo rate to $450/day and then to $250/day for the exact same work.
+The rate dropped to $450/day the following year and then to $250/day for the exact same work.

 Federal and provincial governments have no clue as to what goes into producing photography.
 Their budgets are stuck in the 1970s.